kantord/headson/README.md

 - Pipeline: parse_json (simd-json via serde bridge) → build_priority_order → binary search best k → render directly from arena with a code-based renderer.
 - Output formats: `json`, `pseudo`, `js` (selected via a style switch in the renderer).
 - Truncation is driven by a binary search over the number of included nodes; a render that fits within the given output-size budget is selected.
-- Profiling (`--profile`) prints timings to stderr for parse, priority-order build, and probes, plus internal stats.

 ## CLI